zimicjs/zimic/README.md

 });
 ```

+> [!TIP]
+>
-> **Tip**: Similarly to [Declaring requests](#declaring-requests), you only need to declare the properties you want to
+> Similarly to [Declaring requests](#declaring-requests), you only need to include in the schema the properties you want
-> use in your mocks.
-For example, if you are referencing only the header `accept`, you only need to declare it.
+> to use in your mocks.
+Headers, search params, or body fields that are not used do not need to be declared, keeping
-> Similarly, you can omit the definitions of headers, search params, or body, if unused.
+> your type definitions clean and concise.

+> [!IMPORTANT]
+>
-**Important**: Also similarly to [Declaring requests](#declaring-requests), body types cannot be declared using the
+> Also similarly to [Declaring requests](#declaring-requests), body types cannot be declared using the keyword
-keyword `interface`, because interfaces do not have implicit index signatures as types do.
-Part of Zimic's JSON
+> `interface`, because interfaces do not have implicit index signatures as types do.
+Part of Zimic's JSON validation
-validation relies on index signatures.
+> relies on index signatures.
 To workaround this, you can declare bodies using `type`.
-As an extra to make sure
+As an extra step to make sure the
-the type is a valid HTTP body, you can use the utility type `HttpSchema.Body`.
+> type is a valid JSON, you can use the utility type `JSONValue`.

 <details>
   <summary>